Salmon Panzanella

 Instructions

-• Meanwhile combine the remaining 3 tablespoons olive oil, the vinegar, mustard, and salt and pepper in a small bowl and stir to blend well.
+• Meanwhile, combine the remaining 3 tablespoons olive oil, the vinegar, mustard, and salt and pepper in a small bowl and stir to blend well.
 Spray the same rimmed baking sheet you used to toast the bread with nonstick spray, or line with parchment paper.
-Place the salmon filets on the baking sheet, and drizzle over about half of the vinaigrette mixture using a brush to distribute it evenly over the filets.
+If you are not using leftover salmon, place the salmon filets on the baking sheet, and drizzle over about half of the vinaigrette mixture using a brush to distribute it evenly over the filets.
 Roast for 10 to 12 minutes until cooked through.
 Remove and let cool slightly.

 • Use your fingers or a fork to pull the salmon apart into large chunks.
 Add the halved tomatoes, onions, and the warm salmon chunks to the toasted bread in the bowl, drizzle over the rest of the dressing, and gently toss to combine.
 Transfer to a serving platter, drizzle over the Basil Oil, and serve slightly warm or at room temperature.